Arkady Volozh: Early life

 Volozh was born in Guryev, Kazakh SSR, Soviet Union (now Atyrau, Kazakhstan) into a Russian-Jewish family.
 His father was a petroleum geologist, and his mother was a music teacher.
-He attended Republican School of Physics and Mathematics in Almaty, Kazakhstan, and then studied applied mathematics at Gubkin Russian State University of Oil and Gas in Moscow, graduating in 1986.
+He attended the Republican School of Physics and Mathematics in Almaty, Kazakhstan, and then studied applied mathematics at Gubkin Russian State University of Oil and Gas in Moscow, graduating in 1986.

 Career

 Arkady Volozh demonstrates Yandex's driverless car prototype to Vladimir Putin at Yandex HQ in 2017.

 Early career

 Volozh is a serial entrepreneur with a background in computer science.
 After working at a state pipeline research institute, he started a small business importing personal computers from Austria.
-He went on to co-found several IT enterprises besides Yandex, including a Russian provider of wireless networking technology InfiNet Wireless, and CompTek International, one of the largest distributors of network and telecommunications equipment in Russia.
+He went on to co-found several IT enterprises besides Yandex, including a Russian provider of wireless networking technology InfiNet Wireless, and CompTek International, one of the largest distributors of telecommunications equipment and network hardware in Russia.

 Volozh co-founded CompTek in 1989.
-He also started working on search in 1989, which led to him establishing Arkadia Company in 1990.
-The company was developing search software.
+He also started working on search technologies in 1989, which led to him establishing Arkadia Company in 1990.
+The company developed search software.
 In 1993, Arkady Volozh and Ilya Segalovich developed a search engine for "non-structured information with Russian morphology".